 So instead of writing your entire essay, first sit down with a prompt and practice coming up with a position and counterexamples.
 To give yourself a little structure, start the timer at 5 minutes.
 At first it’ll be difficult, but stick with it.
 Doing three prompts each morning for a week or so will make the process easier.

 You can also go back to your notes after the five minutes are up and think of ways they could have been improved.
 Again, being patient and practicing daily will help make this process much more natural.
 At that point, you can start writing full length practice essays.
-And don’t worry — with almost 200 prompts, you are not going to run out of practice material!
+And don’t worry — with almost 200 prompts and a variety of GRE essay topics, you are not going to run out of practice material!